Lab Members

 Trevor Alston

-Trevor is a fifth-year Neurobiology graduate student at Duke University.
+Trevor is a sixth-year Neurobiology graduate student at Duke University.
 He holds two Biomedical Engineering Degrees; he received his BS degree from Rutgers University and his MS degree from Northwestern University.
 His research interest is in Neuroengineering and brain-related technologies.
 Outside of the lab he likes hanging out with friends, playing games, and watching TV.

 Miles Martinez